 In the weeks to come, we’ll continue revisiting and expanding on our insights around the feelings of home, as well as the “home invaders” that undermine it, in the context of CV-19 around the globe.

-For more thought-starters in the meantime, download our original full report here or view it below.
+For more thought-starters in the meantime, download our original full report here.